Visit the Apresa product page for a quick overview of the features of the Apresa.

 Store on Demand:

 This function provides the possibility to (at any time during the call) “tag” the call to be stored completely.
-Ideal for situations where both privacy and security issues must be satisfied.
-Calls that are not “tagged” will be automatically deleted to protect privacy.
+Ideal for situations where privacy issues must be satisfied.
+Calls that are not “tagged” will be automatically deleted.

 Enable store on demand, either for the whole system in the Recording settings, or for some User accounts.